xan105/node-processMonitor/README.md

 Method was merely kept for backward compatibility.

 ⚠️ If your application (the caller thread) is initializing a COM library you need to set the thread model to [COINIT_MULTITHREADED](https://docs.microsoft.com/en-us/windows/win32/api/combaseapi/nf-combaseapi-coinitializeex)

-For this reason using this in Electron's main process isn't viable.
-If you really need to use Electron's main process; I suggest that you either
+NB: For this reason using this in Electron's main process isn't viable.
+Workarounds are in no particular preference order:

+- fork a child process via `utilityProcess`
-- fork a node child process or
+- fork a regular node child process
-- use web workers or
+- use web workers
-- use a hidden browser window and communicate between the main process and background window via Electron's IPC.
+- use a hidden browser window with node integration and communicate between the main process and background window via IPC.

 ### `closeEventSink(): void`